The best running water bottles 2023: convenient hydration for mid-length runs

 Heavy in one hand at full capacity

-Carrying the Ultimate Performance Kielder Handheld Bottle is made easier with the adjustable, padded, reflective strap over the back of the hand so you don’t actively have to grip the 600ml bottle.
+Carrying the Ultimate Performance Kielder Handheld Bottle is made easier with the adjustable, padded, reflective strap over the back of the hand so you we didn't actively have to grip the 600ml bottle.

 There’s also a small zipped pocket with a key clip, big enough for car keys, a cash card and a small snack but not a smartphone (although it would fit a small Nokia-style emergency phone).
-The bottle is BPA-free and has a wide opening so it’s very easy to refill in streams or pour in energy / electrolyte powder.
-The rubberized drink valve is also very easy to use and doesn’t leak.
+The bottle is BPA-free and has a wide opening so we found it very easy to refill in streams or pour in electrolyte powder.
+We foudn that the rubberized drink valve was also very easy to use and doesn’t leak.

 Salomon Active Handheld Running Bottle